-SI Module 2 Online focuses on the key concepts of Ayres’ Sensory Integration.
+SI Module 2 focuses on giving the student the tools and knowledge to assess using the Ayres’ Sensory Integration framework.
 Students will explore the patterns of sensory integration dysfunction, sensory integration models and the principles and practice of assessment.
-Students will develop clinical reasoning skills and the ability to synthesise assessment information relevant to sensory integration.
-By the end of the module students will begin the process of interpretation of sensory integration assessment information.
+Students will develop clinical reasoning skills and the ability to synthesise assessment information as relevant to sensory integration.
+By the end of the module, students will be able to plan an intervention from synthesising case history and assessment data.

 |Fee:||Gold or Silver Member Fee: £849 (Instalment plan option)

 |Director:||Dr Sylvia Taylor-Goh – Speech and Language Therapist.

 The SI Module 2 course, accredited by Ulster University, is the second part of the modular pathway which also offers the opportunity to work towards a Postgraduate Certificate, Diploma and Masters in Sensory Integration.

 Recent advances in neuroscience support the application of the theory of Sensory Integration (SI) as a treatment approach with children, adolescents, adults and with older adults.
 This module builds on the theory of SI, the principles of sensory integration assessments and the use of clinical reasoning to apply theory to practice in the context of specific client groups.